NERDDISCO/nerddis.co/content/nd-xmas-001.md

 # nd-xmas-001

 My friends Patrick and Jasmin run a co-working space in Mainz (Germany) and every year they host an awesome christmas-party among friends.
 Jasmin asked me 2 days before the event (which happened on 2022-12-09) if I could bring some xmas-like decoration with me.
-As I already used up my decoration at home (I ❤️ xmas) I created a winter wonderland in ThreeJS, which was projected onto a wall in their office.
+As I already used up my decoration at home (I ❤️ xmas), I created a winter wonderland in ThreeJS, which was projected onto a wall in their office.

 You can check it out yourself:

 {{< attention url="nd-xmas-001/live" name="nd-xmas-001/live" >}}

+Some aspects of this are pseudo-random, using the hash from fxhash as the seed.
+So every time you reload the page, these things are generated:

+* Initial y rotation of all elements
+* Snowflake shape
+* Movement of the snowflakes
+* Amount of gifts
+* Gift-wrappings
+* Rotation and position of the gifts

 ## Code